 The remainder of the article is organized as follows.
-In Sect.
-2 we present the background in spatially varying Gaussian mixture models.
-In Sect.
-3 we present the edge preserving MRF priors incorporating a discrete and a continuous line process mechanism.
+In section II we present the background in spatially varying Gaussian mixture models.
+In section III we present the edge preserving MRF priors incorporating a discrete and a continuous line process mechanism.
 Model inference is also described using Bayesian methodology.
-The issue of constraining the contextual mixing proportions to be probability vectors is addressed in Sect.
-4 along with a new projection methodology.
-The new optimization strategy of the MRF sites is discussed and evaluated in Sect.
-5. Experimental results in natural image segmentation are presented in Sect.
-6 and conclusions are drawn in Sect.
-7.
+The issue of constraining the contextual mixing proportions to be probability vectors is addressed in section IV along with a new projection methodology.
+The new optimization strategy of the MRF sites is discussed and evaluated in section V. Experimental results in natural image segmentation are presented in section VI and conclusions are drawn in section VII.